sunrise-php/stream/README.md

 // creates a new stream from the given resource
 $stream = (new StreamFactory)->createStreamFromResource(fopen(...));

-// converts the stream to string without a magic (string) $stream;
+// converts the stream to string
+(string) $stream;

 // closes the stream